-To set the correct water level, turn the Water Level Selector anywhere on or between EXTRA SMALL and EXTRA LARGE to the level that describes the size of your wash load.
+To set the correct water level, turn the Water Level Selector to the level that describes the size of your wash load.

-- EXTRA SMALL, for a few small items - EXTRA LARGE, for a full load.

-To change the water level after the washer has started to fill, turn the selector to RESET, then to the desired water level.
+The water level can be set to wash any load between EXTRA SMALL (a few small items) and LARGE (a full load).
+To change the water level after the washer has started to fill, turn the selector to the desired water level.